+St. Mary’s Abbey on the northern bank of the River Boyne, overlooking Trim Castle in Co.
+Meath, Ireland is a ruinous Augustinian Abbey dedicated to the Blessed Virgin Mary.
 The abbey today is commonly referred to as the Yellow Steeple, due to the yellow hue the surviving bell tower assumes during sunset.
 At c.
-40m in height the tower continues to dominate the Trim skyline and is thought to have been the tallest building in Ireland in the Later Medieval Period.
+40m (seven storeys) in height this tower continues to dominate the Trim skyline and is thought to have been the tallest building in Ireland in the Later Medieval Period.

-The tower is thought to have been built shortly after the 1368.
-However, the Augustinian Abbey itself was founded in the early 12th century on the site of the original parish church.
-The abbey was burned again in 1368 and shortly after this date a status of the Virgin Mary was erected at the site.
-This statue became famous for the miracles it worked throughout the medieval period, resulting in the abbey becoming an important place of pilgrimage.
-The statue was publicly burned in 1538, during the religious reforms as part of the dissolution of the monasteries under Henry VIII.
-Shortly after this the last abbot left the Abbey in 1542.
-The Yellow Steeple is alleged to have been ‘destroyed’ by Oliver Cromwell, when it may have been used as an Irish garrison.
+The Augustinian Abbey was founded in the early 12th century on the site of the original parish church.
+The abbey was burned in 1368 and shortly after this date the tower was constructed and a statue of the Virgin Mary was erected at the site.
+This statue became famous for the miracles it worked, resulting in the abbey becoming an important place of pilgrimage.
+The statue was publicly burned in 1538, during the Dissolution of the Monasteries under Henry VIII.
+Today very little remains of the abbey, with the exception of the bell tower and ‘Talbot’s Castle’, a later medieval manor house that may incorporate a small portion of the original building.

-For further information see also Rodgers, M., Bouricius, R., Shine, D. Mandal, S. and Stull, S. 2018.
+Rogers, M., Bouricius, R., Shine, D., Mandal, S. and Stull, S. 2018.
 Laser-Scanning Trim Castle.
 Archaeology Ireland, 32 (3), 34-39.